-17.23.320 Exceptions to Limits on Rent Increases and Other Charges

-- Α. Rent Increase Awards for Landlord Fair Return Petitions.
-A Landlord may increase rents in excess of the Annual General Increase to the extent a higher rent is authorized in a final Hearing Officer's decision on a Landlord Petition for fair return filed in accordance with Part 8 of this Chapter. - B. Pass Through Awards for Landlord Specified Capital Improvements Petitions.
-A Landlord may impose a pass through charge in addition to Rent to the extent authorized in a final Administrative Decision or Hearing Officer's decision on a Landlord Specified Capital Improvements Petition filed in accordance with Section 17.23.330.
+17.23.320 Exceptions to Limits on Rent Increases and Other Charges A. Rent Increase Awards for Landlord Fair Return Petitions.
+A Landlord may increase rents in excess of the Annual General Increase to the extent a higher rent is authorized in a final Hearing Officer's decision on a Landlord Petition for fair return filed in accordance with Part 8 of this Chapter.

+B. Pass Through Awards for Landlord Specified Capital Improvements Petitions.
+A Landlord may impose a pass-through charge in addition to Rent to the extent authorized in a final Administrative Decision or Hearing Officer's decision on a Landlord Specified Capital Improvements Petition filed in accordance with Section 17.23.330.
 Provided however, in no event may the total monthly amount imposed for Specified Capital Improvements exceed three percent (3%) of the monthly Rent validly charged for the Rent Stabilized Unit on the date of the filing of the Petition.
 Charges for Specified Capital Improvements shall not be considered Rent for purposes of this Chapter and shall not increase when Rent increases, nor shall they be considered part of Rent for the purpose of calculation of the Annual General Increase.
 Following a valid vacancy decontrol of Rent for a Rent Stabilized Unit in accordance with Section 17.23.300, any awarded charges for Specified Capital Improvements for that unit shall expire.
-[CPI OPTION - add "Notwithstanding the above, the amount to be passed through under this Section may not exceed eight percent (8%) minus one hundred percent (100%) of the Consumer Price Index."]

 C. One-Time Payments for New Additional Housing Services.
-A Tenant Household may file a joint Petition to allow the Tenant to make a payment of a one-time fee or increase the Tenant's Security Deposit in order to receive or be entitled to certain new or additional Housing Services that are expressly excluded in the written rental agreement, to the extent that these Housing Services that are identified in the Regulations.
+A Tenant Household 16 may file a joint Petition to allow the Tenant to make a payment of a one-time fee or increase the Tenant's Security Deposit in order to receive or be entitled to certain new or additional Housing Services that are expressly excluded in the written rental agreement, to the extent that these Housing Services that are identified in the Regulations.
 The one-time payment for new or additional Housing Services may not exceed five percent (5%) of the monthly Rent validly charged at the time of the Tenant request.
 The one-time payment or additional Security Deposit shall not be considered Rent for purposes of this Chapter and shall not be included when calculating a Rent increase or subject to the one (1) increase in any twelve (12)-month period limitations in Section 17.23.310.

-17.23.325 Council Initiated Exceptions to Limits on Rent Increases and Other Charges

-Α. Other Fees, Charges, and Costs that May Be Passed Through to Tenants.
-The following charges may be passed through to Tenants, separate from Rent only in compliance with the requirements below.
+17.23.325 Council Initiated Exceptions to Limits on Rent Increases and Other Charges Other Fees, Charges, and Costs that May Be Passed Through to Tenants.
+The Α. following charges may be passed through to Tenants, separate from Rent only in compliance with the requirements below.
 These charges shall not be considered Rent for purposes of this Chapter and shall not increase when Rent increases, nor shall they be considered part of Rent for the purpose of calculation of the Annual General Increase.